Taiko2k/Tauon/docs/guide.md

 Intended to be an easy way to reduce file sizes for copying tracks to devices with limited storage.
 Results will be of degraded quality and should not be used for archival.

 1) Ensure FFMPEG is avaliable.
  - For windows, Download ffmpeg from https://ffmpeg.org/ and place 'ffmpeg.exe' in encoder directory.
 To find this folder, go to MENU -> SETTINGS... -> TRANSCODE -> OPEN OUTPUT FOLDER
  - For linux, install ffmpeg using your distro's package manager.
  - If you need MP3 output, repeat above steps for LAME (lame.exe).
 For windows you may find lame.exe on the internet.
 For linux consult your package manager.

 2) Optionally configure settings in MENU -> SETTINGS...-> TRANSCODE
- - 64Kbps Opus provides good sound quality with small file size, but not may players are compatible with it.
+ - 64Kbps Opus provides good sound quality with small file size, but not many players are compatible with it.
 As of 2017 I suggest Rocket Player or AIMP for Android.
- 96kbps OGG, or 128kbs MP3 should be good enough for most portable music listening.
  - 96kbps OGG, or 128kbs MP3 provide comparable quality and are more widely compatible.
  - The FLAC option should only be used to convert other lossless audio files.
 Note that the generated picture will still be a lossy thumbnail.

 3) Right click a track and select, TRACK MENU -> TRANSCODE FOLDER to transcode the track in the folder to which the track resides.
 Wait for it to finish.
  - If the yellow text in the top panel does not change for an extended duration, the transcode may have stalled.
+In this case you will need to restart the application as there is currently no handling on errors.

-4) See result folders in the encoder directroy.
-Again, to find this folder, go to MENU -> SETTINGS... -> TRANSCODE -> OPEN OUTPUT FOLDER
+4) See result folders in the encoder directory.
+To open this folder press F9.